JulieCJWu/C-software-engineering/inf3135-aut2016-tp1/README.md

 concaves are filled with water.
 You can specify the characters representing land and water during the display.

-The project was achieved in the course INF3135 *Construction et maintenance de logiciels* in 2016 fall semester at the University of Quebec at Montreal.
+The project was achieved in the course *Construction et maintenance de logiciels*.

 ## Author

-Julie Chao-Jung WU (WUXC06628002)
+Julie Chao-Jung WU

 ## Operation